-Should I learn Spanish or Portuguese?
+Should I learn Spanish or Portuguese in 2023?
 Well, I’m sometimes asked in surprise why I’ve chosen to learn Portuguese instead of its close – and more pushy – relative, Spanish.
 After all, most people learn Spanish not Portuguese.
 Unlike Spanish, Portuguese is hardly ever taught as a foreign language in schools in English-speaking countries.
 It’s taken up only by only a small number of adult learners, most of whom seem to have already studied Spanish.
 Do we approve?
 No!
 No!
 No!
 This is all sooooooo wrong 😉 Spanish may be great, but here are ten reasons why I’m learning Portuguese before Spanish and why you should too.

 (If you already know which one you want to learn, head to one of these two posts: